-A pilot project to fortify local cassava flour and palm oil was launched earlier this year to serve the school feeding programme.
+A pilot project to fortify local cassava flour and palm oil was launched in early 2013 to serve the school feeding programme.

 In April 2013, the Urban Safety Net project, which provides electronic vouchers worth 20,000 CFA (US$40), increased its number of beneficiaries from 4,000 to 6,000 households at the demand of the Government so as to incorporate new needy households in Brazzaville and Pointe Noire.
 The number of households is expected to double in 2014 and will include new zones of operation.
 The project targets urban poor with little or no access to basic social services.